-To better serve your community we have divided the City of Grand Rapids in to 5 service areas.
-Each area has a team of officers assigned to it.
-We encourage you to get to know your team and learn how to work with them to improve the safety of your neighborhoods.
+The police department is divided into 5 services areas to best serve the community.
+Each area team is led by a Captain and team of officers assigned to address residents’ needs.
+We encourage you get to know your team and partner with the officers to improve the safety of your neighborhood.

-Please use this map to identify which service area you belong to.
+Use this map to identify which service area you live or work in.

 Captain Michael Maycroft

 Captain Michael Maycroft was born and raised in Muskegon, Michigan.
 He graduated from Lake Superior State University with a Bachelor of Science in Criminal Justice-Public Safety and obtained a Master of Science in Criminal Justice Administration from Ferris State University.
 He is also a graduate of the FBI National Academy in Quantico, VA, session #272.